History BA

 Our wide range of option modules give you the opportunity to complement your core learning by specialising in the topics that interest you most.

-These option modules offer a wide chronological and geographical coverage of history from the ancient world to the modern day and reflect a variety of approaches and methodologies, so you can choose to focus on themes such as political, social, cultural or religious history.
+These optional modules offer a wide chronological and geographical coverage of history from the ancient world to the modern day and reflect a variety of approaches and methodologies, so you can choose to focus on themes such as political, social, cultural or religious history.

 Each year you will take 120 credits - this is normally split into 60 credits in the autumn semester and 60 credits in the spring semester.
-Most History modules are 20 credits each, although some specialist modules at level three are worth 40 credits.
+Most history modules are 20 credits each, although some specialist modules at level three are worth 40 credits.

 UCAS code: V100